Studies prove the amino acids found in Laminine help build muscle mass and strength

 3. Conditionally essential amino acids, which are most needed during physical exertion stress, injury, and recovery from a disease or operation.
 Under these conditions, our bodies require more essential and non-essential amino acids than usual.
 And if our system is weak or not properly nourished, we are not able to make enough of the non-essential amino acids to function optimally.

 Laminine contains substantial proteins and a full array of amino acids.
 In the Laminine formulation, the fertilized avian egg extract is very high in free amino acids.
-In addition, other unique growth factors, antioxidants and immune factors round out the exceptional formula.
+In addition, other unique growth factors, antioxidants, and immune factors round out the exceptional formula.
 It has a complete profile of all the essential and non-essential amino acids in a natural, non-synthetic form.
-Laminine has been further fortified with naturally occurring simple protein from pea and marine sources, and is a perfect protein supplement.
+Laminine has been further fortified with naturally occurring simple protein from pea and marine sources and is a perfect protein supplement.

-Amino acid supplementation can enhance strength and increase muscle mass during workout or exercise Amino acid and protein supplementation with easily assimilated proteins has been shown in numerous studies to enhance muscle strength and build muscle.
-Free amino acids and simple proteins can be absorbed quickly and enter the blood stream especially on a fairly empty stomach.
+Amino acid supplementation can enhance strength and increase muscle mass during a workout or exercise Amino acid and protein supplementation with easily assimilated proteins has been shown in numerous studies to enhance muscle strength and build muscle.
+Free amino acids and simple proteins can be absorbed quickly and enter the blood stream, especially on a fairly empty stomach.